 Search for a rare disease

-A rare genetic, neurodevelopmental syndrome characterized by hypothalamic-pituitary abnormalities with severe hypotonia during the neonatal period and first two years of life and the onset of hyperphagia with a risk of morbid obesity during infancy and adulthood, learning difficulties and behavioral problems or severe psychiatric problems.
+A rare genetic, neurodevelopmental syndrome characterized by hypothalamic-pituitary dysfunction with severe hypotonia and feeding deficits during the neonatal period followed by an excessive weight gain period with hyperphagia with a risk of severe obesity during childhood and adulthood, learning difficulties, deficits of social skills and behavioral problems or severe psychiatric problems.

-The severe hypotonia at birth, which leads to suckling and swallowing problems and delayed psychomotor development, partially improves with age.
+The severe hypotonia at birth is associated with poor oral and social skills which remain, albeit less clinically evident, throughout life.
 Characteristic facial features (a narrow forehead, almond-shaped eyes, a thin upper lip and down-turned mouth), as well as very small hands and feet, are frequently observed.
-After this initial phase, followed by an excessive weight gain without changes in eating, the most striking signs appear: hyperphagia and absence of satiety often leading to severe obesity in affected children as young as two years of age.
-The situation may deteriorate quickly without adequate outside controls and obesity is a major factor influencing morbidity and mortality in these patients.
-Other associated endocrine abnormalities contribute to the clinical picture of short stature due to a growth hormone (GH) deficiency and incomplete pubertal development due to hypogonadism of mixed (central and peripheral) origin, hypothyroidism, premature pubarche and, rarely, corticotropin deficiency.
-The degree of cognitive dysfunction varies widely from one child to another.
+After this initial phase, followed by an excessive weight gain without changes in eating, the most striking signs appear: hyperphagia and absence of satiety often leading to severe obesity in affected children as young as three years of age.
+The situation may deteriorate quickly without strict control of food access.
+Other associated endocrine abnormalities include short stature due to a growth hormone (GH) deficiency, incomplete pubertal development due to hypogonadism of mixed (central and peripheral) origin, hypothyroidism, premature pubarche and, rarely, corticotropin deficiency.
+The degree of cognitive dysfunction varies widely but is mild/moderate in most of the individuals.
 It is associated with learning disabilities, and impaired speech and language development that are aggravated further by psychological and behavioral troubles, impaired social abilities, and control of emotions.
 Associated comorbidities may include diabetes, sleep-related breathing disorders, gastrointestinal problems, and infections.
 The Prader-Willi syndrome (PWS) phenotype also occurs in 10% of Fragile X syndrome.

 Management and treatment